-Thus far, we have highlighted the two themes: (1) the heuristic development of novel magnetic order of AM, and (2) the ensuing exotic superconductivity.
-In this final section, we take a broader perspective on superconductivity, stepping beyond the technical details to reflect on open problems that are currently attracting growing attentions.
+Thus far, we have highlighted the two themes: (1) the heuristic development of novel magnetic order of AMs, and (2) the ensuing exotic SC.
+In this final section, we take a broader perspective on SC, stepping beyond the technical details to reflect on open problems that are currently attracting growing attentions.
 We also present two possible future directions, each linked to fundamental challenges in the physics of AMs and SC.
 While not exhaustive, these perspectives highlight the dynamic nature of the field and point toward areas where significant breakthroughs may soon emerge.